 Joe Aman, PhD Candidate

 I'm interested in how cortical inhibitory circuits respond to changes in sensory input.
 When I'm not patching neurons I enjoy cycling and eating/appreciating burritos.

 Tomer Langberg, PhD Candidate

 Hello!
-I'm interested in understanding how neurons adjust their firing during sensory experiences.
+I study the role of inhibition in cortical plasticity in vivo.
 I also research how sensory encoding is impacted in autism spectrum disorders.
 Otherwise, I'm playing guitar, listening to Bruce Springsteen, or hiking.